-Alexandra holds a Ph.D. in international relations from the University of Cambridge, where her research addressed the political economy of oil sector policymaking in Nigeria.
+Alexandra holds a Ph.D. in international relations from the University of Cambridge where she researched the political economy of the Nigerian oil sector.
 She spent 2008 in Nigeria as a Fulbright Fellow.
-Prior to joining NRGI, she consulted for organizations including the World Bank, DFID, USAID and several political risk firms.
-She served as assistant director for the Program of African Studies at Northwestern University.
+Prior to joining NRGI, she consulted for the World Bank, DFID, USAID and several political risk firms.
+She served as assistant director of the Program of African Studies at Northwestern University.
 Alexandra also holds degrees from the University of Ghana and Emory University.

 At NRGI, Alexandra manages the organization’s anticorruption programs and advises on strategy development, research products and advocacy campaigns.
 Follow her on Twitter @acgillies.